 And although the original collections are no longer a part of this museum in Paris, because they have since be moved to other locations including the Musee du Louvre and the Musee d’Orsay, there are temporary exhibitions you can discover, which are run in conjunction with the French Senate and the Grand Palais.

-Now there are on average two, or sometimes three exhibitions each year within the Musee du Luxembourg, and as of spring 2015, one of these was dedicated to the Tudors, which was the first ever exhibition of its kind in France, so no matter when you decide to re-visit this museum, you are no doubt going to experience something different.
+Now there are on average two, or sometimes three exhibitions each year within the Musee du Luxembourg, and as of spring 2015, one of these was dedicated to the Tudors, which was the first ever exhibition of its kind in France.

 Visiting the Musee du Luxembourg Museum in Paris

-Now as we have already mentioned, the Musee du Luxembourg is located within the Luxembourg Gardens in the 6th Arrondissement and is very close to numerous other tourist attractions in Paris such as the Medici Fountain and the Palais du Luxembourg.
+Now as we have already mentioned, the Musee du Luxembourg is located within the Luxembourg Gardens in the 6th Arrondissement and is very close to numerous other tourist attractions in Paris such as the Medici Fountain, Palais du Luxembourg and the Statue of Liberty within the gardens or The Pantheon close by.

 The Musee du Luxembourg also offer guided tours for adults and children over the age of 13 that last approximately 75 minutes, and there is an additional charge for these, not forgetting there are workshops dedicated to chidren between the ages of 6 and 10, although we would like to point out that these are both only available in French.

-However, the bus numbers 58, 63, 70, 84, 86, 89 and 93 will also get you close by, yet if you have your own vehicle, there are a couple of car parks nearby, plus there are also dedicated disabled parking spaces for badge holders, along with a specific entrance to avoid queues.
+Yet if you have your own vehicle, there are a couple of car parks nearby, plus there are also dedicated disabled parking spaces for badge holders, along with a specific entrance to Musee du Luxembourg in order to avoid queues for those that have pre-booked or are disabled.